PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 Hmm, students and professors of a university in my county have protested against the invitation of an Israeli minister for some event about security along other major world politicians (including Merckel).
 Simply because he is from Israel (because all Jews are evil and all Palestinians are good).
 The new anti-Jew sentiment is called anti-Israel so they can claim they are still for freedom or religion and not racist (since Israel is not a religion nor a race).
 If even professors are ready to protest against

-Re:Death To All Jews (Score:4, Informative)
+Re:Death To All Jews (Score:5, Informative)

 There is actually orthodox jewish groups who are anti-zionist, but I guess that's like black-on-black violence, you conveniently forget about them.